ajinkyabhanudas/Certifications/README.md

 of the rise of deep learning.
 Through five interconnected courses, learners develop a profound knowledge of the hottest AI algorithms, mastering deep learning from its foundations (neural networks) to its industry applications (Computer Vision, Natural Language Processing, Speech Recognition, etc.).

+## 6. IBM Data Science (Intro)
+- In this Specialization learners developed foundational Data Science skills to prepare them for a career or further learning that involves more advanced topics in Data Science.
+The specialization entailed understanding what is Data Science is and the various kinds of activities that a Data Scientist’s perform.
+It familiarized learners with various open source tools, like Jupyter notebooks, used by Data Scientists.
+It taught them about methodology involved in tackling data science problems.
+The specialization also provided knowledge of relational database concepts and the use of SQL to query databases.
+Learners completed hands-on labs and projects to apply their newly acquired skills and knowledge.